confirm/Rocket-R60V/README.rst

-        current-brew-boiler-temperature     the current temperature of the brew boiler current-brew-time                   the current brew time, taken from the display current-service-boiler-temperature  the current temperature of the service boiler display                             the display content
+        current-brew-boiler-temperature     the current temperature of the brew boiler current-brew-time                   the current brew time, taken from the display current-service-boiler-temperature  the current temperature of the service boiler date-time                           the date & time (clock) of the machine display                             the display content
         language                            the language of the machine
         profile-a                           the pressure profile A